 4. Funding of Critical Programs and Initiatives

-YWCA Greenwich will advocate for the passage of funding bills on the municipal, state and federal level that support the above agenda, YWCA programs, and issues related to the mission and strategic plan of the organization.
-In addition, YWCA Greenwich will support efforts to strengthen the nonprofit sector’s ability to respond to the COVID-19 crisis including supporting special grant funding, relief programs, including funding to stabilize the childcare industry; unemployment insurance and COVID leave reimbursements; and charitable giving incentives by expanding and extending the above-the-line universal charitable deductions.
+YWCA Greenwich will advocate for the passage of funding bills on the municipal, state and federal levels that support the above agenda, YWCA programs, and issues related to the mission and strategic plan of the organization.
+In addition, YWCA Greenwich will support efforts to strengthen the nonprofit sector’s ability to respond to the ongoing COVID-19 crisis.

 5. Connecticut Coalition Against Domestic Violence